sethfowler/lightorgan/README.md

 Resources
 ---------

-There's info about reading MIDI data over USB with the Arduino acting as the host in a few places around the web.
+There's info about reading MIDI data over USB with the Arduino acting as the host in a few places around the web:

 - [Circuits@Home][cah]
 - [Collin's Lab][collin]